coderolls/coderolls-blog/_posts/groovy/2021-05-11-determine-a-datatype-in-groovy.md

 When you are writing a Groovy code, sometimes you need to check the datatype of an object.
 Also, not following the proper naming convention may lead to object datatype confusion.

-We will see the best way to check the datatype of an object in groovy so that you can use it correctly in the code.
+We will see the best way to check the datatype of an object in Groovy so that you can use it correctly in the code.

 ## How To Determine The Datatype Of An Object In Groovy?